Clan del Golfo

-One of the many groups made up of former mid-level paramilitary leaders, the AGC have caused homicide rates to skyrocket in Colombia's northern departments.
-It is currently one of the more ambitious and ruthless of Colombia's drug trafficking organizations (DTOs).
-The group's power base is currently in the Antioquia, Sucre and Córdoba Departments, with a presence in various other departments and regions in the country including major cities such as Medellín and Bogotá.
-Currently, the AGC is likely the single largest distributor of cocaine in the world, having formed direct, highly-lucrative partnerships with drug cartels in Mexico as well as European crime groups such as 'Ndrangheta and the Albanian mafia who made their billions in profit from the illegal cocaine trade with the AGC.
+Made up of former mid-level paramilitary leaders, the AGC has increased homicide rates in Colombia's northern departments.
+It is considered the more ambitious and ruthless of Colombia's major drug trafficking organizations (DTOs).
+The group's power base is currently in the Antioquia, Sucre and Córdoba Departments, with a presence in various other departments and regions in the country, including major cities such as Medellín and Bogotá.
+The AGC is likely the largest distributor of cocaine in the world, having formed direct partnerships with drug cartels in Mexico and European crime groups, such as 'Ndrangheta and the Albanian mafia, who profit from the illegal cocaine trade with the AGC.

-In June 2020, the National Police of Colombia announced that former Los Rastrojos member Marlon Gregorio Celis Caballero, alias 'Loquillo or Felipe', had become the new leader of the Clan del Golfo by April 2020.
+In June 2020, the National Police of Colombia announced that former Los Rastrojos member Marlon Gregorio Celis Caballero, aliases "Loquillo" or "Felipe," had become the new leader of the Clan del Golfo by April 2020.
 At the time of this revelation, the Clan del Golfo reduced its drug trafficking route to the Caribbean region and also named a Ciénaga native with the alias "Diana" as the new head trafficker.
 However, the Clan del Golfo has also been distracted by a direct conflict with FARC dissidents.
 On October 23, 2021, the group's leader Dario Antonio Úsuga, better known as Otoniel, was captured.
 At the time of his arrest, Otoniel was Colombia's most wanted drug lord.
-Following the arrest of Otoniel, then President of Colombia Iván Duque described the weakened Clan del Golfo as "over" and claimed that "its days are numbered".
+Following the arrest of Otoniel, then President of Colombia Iván Duque described the weakened Clan del Golfo as "over" and claimed that "its days are numbered."
+As of August 2025, the cartel is led by Jobanis de Jesús Ávila Villadiego, alias "Chiquito Malo", and reportedly has 7,000 members.

 Origins

-For the "Clan del Golfo," originally named "Los Urabeños"- the denonym of Urabá- the northwestern region near the Colombia–Panama border is highly prized by drug traffickers as it offers access to the Caribbean and Pacific coast, from the departments of Antioquia and Chocó.
-However, the origins of the group can be traced elsewhere, in Colombia's Eastern Plains, where Daniel Rendón Herrera, better known as ‘Don Mario,’ once handled finances for the paramilitary group Bloque Centauros.
+For the Clan del Golfo, originally named "Los Urabeños" (the denonym of Urabá), the northwestern region near the Colombia–Panama border is highly prized for drug trafficking, as it offers access to the Caribbean and Pacific coast from the departments of Antioquia and Chocó.
+However, the origins of the group can be traced elsewhere to Colombia's Eastern Plains, where Daniel Rendón Herrera, better known as "Don Mario," once handled finances for the paramilitary group Bloque Centauros.

-Cocaine traffickers had long competed with the Revoultionary Armed Forces of Colombia (FARC) for territory and influence in the Eastern Plains.
+Cocaine traffickers had long competed with the Revolutionary Armed Forces of Colombia (FARC) for territory and influence in the Eastern Plains.
 In 1997, top paramilitary commanders Carlos and Vicente Castaño began sending troops to the area to co-opt the drug business from the guerrillas.
 In 2001, the Castaños sold one of their armed groups, later known as Bloque Centauros, to another warlord, Miguel Arroyave, allegedly for US$7 million.
 It was Arroyave who convinced Rendón Herrera to come work for him.
-Under Rendón's supervision, the Centauros became one of the wealthiest factions within the United Self-Defense Forces of Colombian (Autodefensas Unidas de Colombia – AUC).
+Under Rendón's supervision, the Centauros became one of the wealthiest factions within the United Self-Defense Forces of Colombia (Autodefensas Unidas de Colombia – AUC).
 The Centauros trafficked cocaine, propped up local politicians, extorted ranchers and farmers, and collected security taxes for products ranging from alcohol to petroleum.